Investment Analyst

 DCF mod...read more

-Q5.
-What is your view on market
+Q. What is your view on the market?

 I believe the market is dynamic and influenced by various factors such as economic conditions, political events, and investor sentiment.